krshna-dtdl/AgenticAICodeReviewer/README.md

-# Code Review Agent Executor
+# Intelligent Code Review and Correction using Agentic AI.

 This repository contains a toolset for reviewing Python code against PlantUML (PUML) designs.
 The solution integrates machine learning agents to assess code correctness, syntax validation, and design alignment through automated review and correction mechanisms.